MashiatAnjum/DigitalClock/README.md

 # DigitalClock
-It is a user-friendly digital clock application that displays the time clearly and precisely, making it accessible for everyone.
+It is a user-friendly digital clock web-application that displays the time clearly and precisely, making it accessible for everyone.